 There are 2 main reasons for composite orders:

-- We want customers to pay for a single order, at once (going through 2 or 3 separate checkouts or steps for each suborder would be off-putting and hurt conversions).
+- We want customers to pay for a single order at once.
+Going through 2 or 3 separate checkouts for each sub-order would be off-putting and hurt conversions.

-- We want customers to always have a concise summary of their main order, that they can refer back to.
-We could for example delete the composite order after it's placed and keep sub-orders only, but the issue with that is that it could be confusing for the customer, who remembers paying for a single, combined order.
+- We want customers to always have a concise summary of their main order that they can refer back to.
+We could delete the composite order after it's placed and keep only the sub-orders, but that could be confusing for the customer, who remembers paying for a single, combined order.